oprypin/crsfml/docs/api/window.md

 This function sets the content of the clipboard as a string.

-*Warning:* Due to limitations on some operating systems, setting the clipboard contents is only guaranteed to work if there is currently an open window for which events are being handled.
+WARNING: Due to limitations on some operating systems, setting the clipboard contents is only guaranteed to work if there is currently an open window for which events are being handled.